-As your pregnancy progresses, you will notice your that tummy will continue to expand (and if it doesn’t, LUCKY YOU!
-Many other moms are jealous).
+As your pregnancy progresses, you will notice your that tummy will continue to expand (and if it doesn’t, lucky you!)
+Many other moms are jealous.
 Your new size will bring with it a whole new set of challenges, one of which is sleeping comfortably.
-A pregnancy pillow is just be the product you need to get a super comfortable sleep while pregnant.
+A pregnancy pillow is just the product you need to get a super comfortable sleep while pregnant.

 A pregnancy pillow is a great investment for everyone that shares your bed.
 If you can’t sleep at night then your tossing and turning will no doubt keep your partner awake too.
 Trust me on this, your partner will likely love your new pregnancy pillow more than you do!

 Now there is no point rushing out and buying any old pregnancy pillow.
 You need to find one suitable for your situation.
 By using this guide you will be able to identify the best pregnancy pillow for you and be well on your way to a good night’s rest.